 Looking for a pressure washer that can handle the jobs you need it to perform, but don't want to overspend for power you may not need?
 Our Pressure Washer Buyer's Guide can help you find the exact model that best suits your needs.
-See what options are available for Industrial-, Heavy- and Medium-duty pressure washers for all types of applications, from stripping paint to washing windows.
+Choose the best pressure washer for you from Industrial-, Heavy- and Medium-duty pressure washers for all types of applications, from stripping paint to washing windows.

 Pressure Washers: What to Look For

 Pressure washers intended for business use will have greater pressure (PSI), water flow (GPM) and horse power (HP).
 Plus, you get extra features designed for greater performance necessary for heavy-duty cleaning in a shop, at a construction site or on a road crew.
-Depending on the model, these features could include a longer-lasting pump with adjustable pressure, easy-start engine, larger tank, wheel cart with large tires, hot water capability, longer hose and industrial-grade gun and wand.
+Depending on the model, these features could include a longer-lasting pump with adjustable pressure, easy-start engine, larger tank, wheel hose reels, hot water capability, longer hose and industrial-grade gun and wands.
 Northern understands the needs of the business user, and offers a great selection of professional and industrial pressure washers, in gas-powered or electric, cold or hot water models.

 A higher horsepower engine is needed for higher PSI and higher GPM.
 The combination of PSI and GPM is what does the cleaning.